-6 Signs You Belong at Rasmussen College
+6 Signs You Belong at Rasmussen University

 College isn’t a simple investment.
 You invest into a program with the expectation that when you graduate, you’ll have the needed credentials and skills for the career you want.
 But all that time between enrollment and graduation can drastically impact what you get out of your degree.
 Finding the right cultural fit could be the difference between thriving in a college program and dropping out of one.

-If you’ve done some research, you may already know the basic details about Rasmussen College and your program of choice.
+If you’ve done some research, you may already know the basic details about Rasmussen University and your program of choice.
 Finding more about the details of a specific program is a matter of a few clicks, but deciding if this college is the right one for you takes a little more digging.

 To help with that process, we compiled the following collection of signs and traits that speak to the core of our students.
-Read on to see what drives our student culture, and see if you have the traits that fit so well at Rasmussen College.
+Read on to see what drives our student culture, and see if you have the traits that fit so well at Rasmussen University.

 1. You want the information up front